Jack Ryan (franchise): Development

 After viewing galley proofs of Tom Clancy's 1984 novel The Hunt for Red October, producer Mace Neufeld optioned the rights to the novel in 1985.
 Despite the book becoming a best seller, no Hollywood studio was interested in purchasing the film rights because of the high cost of trying to condense the book's massive content into a two-hour film.
 "This book doesn't condense well into two or three pages", said Neufeld.
 "I read some of the reports from the other studios and the story was too complicated to understand.
 Fortunately, I was able to get a major executive at Paramount to read the book and he said: 'I think this can make a great movie.
 Let's see if we can develop it'".

 Films

 The Hunt for Red October (1990)

-During 1984, Central Intelligence Agency analyst Jack Ryan (Alec Baldwin) must track down the Red October, a technologically superior Soviet nuclear submarine heading to America's east coast under the command of Captain Marko Ramius (Sean Connery), and prove to the American government his theory that the sub's mission is to defect rather than attack the American coast.
-Upon successfully boarding the vessel, Ryan is to signal the American submarine USS Dallas to assist the Red October in escaping from attacks by the Soviet submarine V.K.
-Konovalov so that it may be brought safely into US waters.
+During 1984, Central Intelligence Agency analyst Jack Ryan (Alec Baldwin) must track down Red October, a technologically superior Soviet nuclear submarine heading to America's east coast under the command of Captain Marko Ramius (Sean Connery), and prove to the American government his theory that the sub's mission is not to attack the American coast, but to defect.
+Upon successfully boarding the vessel, Ryan is to signal the American submarine USS Dallas to assist Red October in escaping from attacks by the Soviet submarine V.K.
+Konovalov so that it may be brought safely into U.S. waters.